DataBiosphere/job-manager/deploy/README.md

 variable `CAPABILITIES_CONFIG`, otherwise Job Manager will try to use the default capabilities config, which might not be able to handle all of your use cases, so we don't recommend you use the default capabilities configuration.

-### API config (optional, required by Cromwell) <a id="credentials-anchor"></a>
+### API config (optional, only required by Cromwell) <a id="credentials-anchor"></a>
 This is an optional config file.
-As the `api-config.json` shows, this file is Cromwell-specific and contains HTTPBasicAuth credentials to access to a Cromwell instance.
+As the [`api-config.json`](./cromwell/api-config.json) shows, this file is Cromwell-specific and contains HTTPBasicAuth credentials to access to a Cromwell instance.
  You don't need to provide this file if:

 - Your Cromwell backend does not use HTTPBasicAuth.
 - Your Cromwell is using OAuth.